 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

-According to a study conducted by the U.S. Department of Agriculture1 (USDA), the average American only eats about 0.9 cups of fruit and 1.4 cups of vegetables each day—about half of the recommended amount as directed by the Dietary Guidelines for Americans.
+Athletic Greens, sometimes known as AG1, has taken the internet by storm as a convenient way to ensure you’re getting enough vitamins and minerals.
+According to a study conducted by the U.S. Department of Agriculture1 (USDA), the average American only eats about 0.9 cups of fruit and 1.4 cups of vegetables each day—about half of the recommended amount as directed by the Dietary Guidelines for Americans—so it makes sense AG1 has skyrocketed in popularity.

 In this Athletic Greens review, we’ll be exploring the buzzy AG1 greens powder supplement, which is backed by professional athletes, health experts, and regular people alike, to help you decide if a $90 bag of powder with ingredients like artichoke leaf extract, wheatgrass juice powder, and prebiotics and probiotics can help you optimize your health.